alexeyco/php-snowflake-id/README.md

 Twitter Snowflake flavoured IDs:
 * Generate and parse it;
-* Convert it to base32 and base64 data types;
+* Convert it to string or integer value;
 * Enjoy that it's not UUID (a joke, who does not like UUID).

 ## Generate